-The BOE may give up to 12 months credit for engineering work obtained after the completion of two years of acceptable post secondary education in engineering or engineering technology.
-This experience may be technologist or professional level.
-To request credit, include the information in your Work Record Validator List.
-The review for pre-graduate experience is separate from your academic review.
+The APEGA Board of Examiners may give up to 12 months credit for engineering work obtained after the completion of two (2) years of acceptable post-secondary education in engineering or engineering technology.
+This experience may be at a technologist or professional level.

-For applicants who previously submitted only a confirmation of graduation (i.e., CEAB graduates), APEGA may ask for full transcripts that outline your co-op (or student internship) work experience claimed.
+For applicants that have previously submitted only a Confirmation of Graduation (i.e., CEAB Graduates), APEGA may request full transcripts that outline the co-op (or student internship) work experience.

 Recording Work Experience

-- In the Work Record Validator section, provide your supervisor’s information
+- In the WRVL record validator section, provide the supervisor’s information

-- a brief overview of your engineering experience
+- A brief overview of the engineering experience gained

-- In the Work Record Reference section, the information for your reference can be the same as your validator, or different
+- In the WRVL record reference section, provide the reference information.
+This can be the same as the validator information or different

 Part-time experience that overlaps academic studies is typically not considered as acceptable experience.